 3. It can give your marketing department a head start.

 One benefit to paying close attention to design is the type of marketing it can do for you.
 You can position yourself greater as an industry leader if you can show potential end users how thoroughly your products are considered before they go into production.
 This is ideal for marketing at industry trade shows and in any marketing materials.

 Last but not least, there’s the aspect of fast time to market that truly highlights the importance of careful design analysis.
-As mentioned previously, not carefully analyzing the design of the product prior to the prototype stage can lead to an endless, time consuming cycle of prototyping and making modifications.
+As mentioned previously, not carefully analyzing the design of the product prior to the prototype stage can lead to a time consuming cycle of prototyping and making modifications.
 Worst case scenario, it can force you to call back a production run and have to create tooling all over again.
 However, if careful design analysis is done prior, the number of prototype runs will likely be reduced and the product will go into production quicker.